DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Then we can omit introductions."

-"Hero Alfreya, if this is indeed your subordinate, then I have something I want to ask."
+"Hero Alfreyja, if this is indeed your subordinate, then I have something I want to ask."

 Towards angel who wore a smile of derision.